m-cain/mnemo/memory-bank/activeContext.md

 - Implementing type-safe React event handlers
 - Utilized the 21st-dev Magic MCP server for generating sophisticated UI components
 - Using FormField rendering pattern with render props for better component isolation
+- Updated development process to run backend and frontend independently, using Docker Compose only for the database, and added a Makefile for convenience.

 ## Recent Issues and Troubleshooting